 Jonatan Habib Engqvist

-His writing has been published widely in publications and catalogues around the world.
+His writing has been published widely in several languages in publications and catalogues around the world.
 Books include: Big Dig – Om passivitet och samtidskonst, CLP Works, 2018, Studio Talks: Thinking Through Painting, Arvinius+Orfeus Publishing, 2014, In Dependence – Collaboration and Artists´ initiatives, Torpedo Press, 2013, Work, Work, Work – A Reader on Art and Labour, Steinberg Press, 2012, Dharavi: Documenting Informalities, KKH, 2008, Academic Foundation, New Delhi 2009.

 Contact: jonatan [at] philosophy.se